TOPIC: What Is The Best Workout To Increase Speed And Agility?

 Explanation Of Drills/Exercises:

 Note: This program gives a lot of freedom for upper body work because it will not influence the development of speed and agility that much.
 It is up to the reader to decide what they want to do for upper body workouts on a given day.
-This also makes this program compatible with other workout routines, as the upper body work can stay the game and the only changes are the lower body and agility work.
+This also makes this program compatible with other workout routines.
+The upper body work can stay the game and the only changes are the lower body and agility work.

-I would advise that the athlete keep the rep range in between 4 and 10 for all upper body movements, making it lower for heavy compounds (4-6 reps) and higher for isolation movements (8-10 reps).
+I advise the athlete to keep the rep range in between 4 and 10 for all upper body movements.
+Make it lower for heavy compounds (4-6 reps) and higher for isolation movements (8-10 reps).

 Flexibility Routine: